postmastery/pmtaproxy/README.md

     [Install]
     WantedBy=multi-user.target

-Specify the PowerMTA source ip range in -a or add firewall rule:
+Allow incoming connections to the port used by the proxy.
+On Ubuntu/Debian:

-    ufw allow from <powermta_source_ip> to any port 5000 proto tcp
+    ufw allow any to any port 5000 proto tcp

+On Redhat/CentOS:

+    firewall-cmd --zone=public --add-port=5000/tcp --permanent
+    firewall-cmd --reload

 Start pmtaproxy: